Ranakhamis/Books_store/README.md

 4- Admin can delete a product with a modal of " Are you sure you want to delete this product? " popup <br>
 5- Admin can update name, image, description, price of the product in the edit page and wether save it or go back and discard <br>
-6- Admin can show product from the button that will redirect him to the show page with all the products <br>
+6- Admin can show product from the button that will redirect him to the show page with all the products in admin panel <br>
 7- Admin can create a new product (book) <br>

 # In this section you can find pictures for the 7 requirements